lightrush/framework-laptop-formula/README.md

 - TLP installed and enabled
 - Touchpad suspend workarond
 - Working fingerprint reader
-- Hibernate, if you opted to us it
+- Hibernate, if you opted to use it

 ## FAQ